 The foundation of Bloomfield Christian School is the Word of God as interpreted in the confessions proceeding from the Protestant Reformation and especially the Westminster Confession of Faith.
 On this basis, the School believes the following articles of faith and principles for Christian education to be a true and necessary foundation for all activities.
+Parents who apply will be asked to agree to and abide by our statement of faith.

 We believe the Bible, in its original form, to be written by men under the inspiration of God.
 It is the only inerrant, infallible, and authoritative Word of God finding as its focal point the person and redemptive work of the Living Word, Jesus Christ, and so revealing to man what he is to believe and how he is to live.